Cartesian Linearly Distributive Categories: Revisited: Introduction

 \section{Introduction}

 Most categories of interest, whether from logic, theoretical computer science, algebra, or category theory more broadly, exhibit multiple monoidal products worth investigating.
 Within monoidal category theory, a significant body of research explores the distributivity of monoidal structures, that is, how two monoidal products interact.
 In general, this interaction is mediated by a natural transformation, known as a distributivity map, which may or may not be an isomorphism.
-Frequently, one or both of the monoidal structures is cartesian or cocartesian, meaning that monoidal structure is induced from finite products or coproducts respectively.
+Frequently, one or both of the monoidal structures is cartesian or cocartesian, in other words induced from finite products or coproducts respectively.

 Perhaps the most well-known definition in this area is that of a distributive category \cite{Cockett_1993}, a category with finite products and coproducts, whose products $\times$ distribute over its coproducts $+$ by an isomorphism: